 Instrumentation in this core includes a Thermo Electron Surveyor LC and Quantum Ultra triple quadrupole electrospray ionization mass spectrometer, as well as two HP6890 gas chromatographs with FID detector and HP 5973 MS detector with both electron impact and chemical ionization sources.
-The facility is managed by Dave Ford, Ph.D.
+Dave Ford, Ph.D., manages the facility.
 Contact him at 314-977-9264 or email@example.com.

 Protein Core Facility

 A shared-use facility that supports expression, purification and analysis of research proteins by providing an array of instrumentation and consultation on strategies for protein production from small to large scale.
-The facility is managed by Yie-Hwa Chang, Ph.D.
+Yie-Hwa Chang, Ph.D., manages the facility.
 Contact him at firstname.lastname@example.org.

-The Saint Louis University Department of Chemistry houses an NMR facility, which is available to all researchers at SLU.
-The facility has a multinuclear Bruker spectrometer with the field strength of 16.4 Tesla, as well as a newly-installed Bruker Avance HDTM 700MHz NMR spectrometer.
+The Saint Louis University Department of Chemistry houses an NMR facility available to all SLU researchers.
+The facility has a multinuclear Bruker spectrometer with a field strength of 16.4 Tesla and a newly-installed Bruker Avance HDTM 700MHz NMR spectrometer.
 These instruments can be used to determine the structures of organic molecules and biomolecules, and can also be used in other dynamic studies.